libbyschuknight/tid_til/git_github/git.md

 # Git

-### Useful Resources
+## Useful Resources

-[Getting Started](https://www.atlassian.com/git/tutorials/setting-up-a-repository) - have come across this again and again and it has always been useful.
+[Getting Started - atlassian](https://www.atlassian.com/git/tutorials/setting-up-a-repository) - have come across this again and again and it has always been useful.

 [git - the simple guide](http://rogerdudler.github.io/git-guide/)